KarolAltamirano/generator-angular-webpack/app/templates/common/README.md

 ```
 src     : source code
 test    : unit and e2e test scripts
-website : builded page (do not edit files there)
+website : built page (do not edit files there)
 ```

 # 'src' folder